Hotels & Accommodation in Dublin

 What are some popular hotels in central Dublin?

 If you're looking for hotels in central Dublin, check out Iveagh Garden Hotel and The Grafton Hotel.
 Travellers love Iveagh Garden Hotel for its location, as well as the restaurant, bar/lounge and terrace this hotel offers.
 The Grafton Hotel is another popular central hotel with a restaurant, a bar/lounge and a coffee shop/cafe.
-Stay at one of these hotels for easy access to top sights like Guinness Storehouse and Trinity College.
+Stay at one of these hotels for easy access to top sights like Trinity College and Guinness Storehouse.
 City Centre Dublin and Ranelagh are some of the most central areas for your Dublin holiday.

 Find out more about Dublin